RickyL2/JavaObjectDetectorOpenCV/README.md

 Hello, thanks for checking out our java app.
 It was a class project so its pretty simple.
 Room for improvement.

+Requirements: Java version 8 or greator
+              1 or more webcams

 In order to use the app, you are going to need some haar cascade models.
 Some models have been provided within the folder titled: DefaultCascadeClassifiers

 To add more haar cascade model files to the app, click on the settings button and fill out the fields at the bottom of the app window.